 - Appeal to the stone: discounting your argument as illogical or even absurd simply because they say it is.

-- Appeal to ignorance: any claim they make must be true because it cannot be proven as false, and any claim they state is false must be false because there is no proof that it is true.
+- Appeal to ignorance: if you are married to a sociopath husband, any claim they make must be true because it cannot be proven as false, and any claim they state is false must be false because there is no proof that it is true.

 - Appeal to common sense: if they can’t see your point as true or realistic, then it must be false.